fonfalleh/playin/Plan.md

 Though, perhaps just have the code in the solr plugin?
 But then there will be duplication if that's wanted in more places... decisions, decisions!

 Also looked at examples on how to implement token filters - `LowerCaseFilter` looks simple enough!
-TODO next: try to actually create a TokenFilter and include the code
+DONE next: try to actually create a TokenFilter and include the code

 ----